mipwise/mip_start/README.md

 uv sync
 ```

-Use this after pulling changes or updating `pyproject.toml`.
+Use this everytime `pyproject.toml` is modified, for example after pulling changes (e.g. through `git pull`).

 It updates the dependencies installed in the virtual environment to match exactly the ones in the lock file `uv.lock` (created from `pyproject.toml`).
 This means installing dependencies from `uv.lock` that are currently missing in the virtual environment, and also removing packages from the virtual environment that are not listed in `uv.lock`.